Course policies

 There is seldom a single right way to analyze a set of data.
 You are encouraged to try different approaches to analysis.
 If you perform an analysis and find problems with it, clearly write what the problems are and how they came about.
 Even if your analysis does not completely work, but you demonstrate that you thought carefully about it and understand its difficulties, you will get nearly full credit.

-You have a total of six “grace days” you can use throughout the term.
-If you use grace days, your homework may be submitted late without penalty.
+- You have a total of two “grace days” you can use throughout the term.
+If you use a grace day, your homework may be submitted late without penalty.
 A grace day is spent for each 24 hours, or portion thereof, that a given homework is late.
-For example, if a homework is due at 5 pm on Friday, but you turn it in at 7 pm on Monday, you spend three grace days, the first one being spent at 5 pm on Saturday, the second at 5 pm on Sunday, and the third for the remaining two hours on Monday.
-After you spend six grace days for the term, no late homeworks will be accepted.
+For example, if a homework is due at 5 pm on Friday, but you turn it in at 7 pm on Sunday, you spend both of your grace days, the first one being spent at 5 pm on Saturday, the second for the remaining two hours on Sunday.

 Exams

 There will be a midterm and a final exam.
+The exam format may change, but we expect each exam to consist of a closed, handwritten section, followed by a computational section.
 The midterm will be completed in class, and the final in class during a specified time during finals week.
-They will also be submitted via Canvas and have the same file naming and formatting guidelines as for homework.
+They will also be submitted via Canvas and have the same file naming and formatting guidelines as for homework, namely midterm_lastname_firstname.ipynb

 Grading